'Armored Core 6' release date, trailer and latest news

 Trailers

-So far, only one trailer has been released for Armored Core 6.
-It introduces some of the themes for the game, and gives us our first look at the new graphics style.
+So far, only two trailers has been released for Armored Core 6.
+The first introduces some of the themes for the game, and gives us our first look at the new graphics style.
 Clearly the game is going to look great.

-For now, no gameplay has been shown off.
+A trailer follows in April 2023, showing off more of the game.
+There’s gameplay this time around, which looks like it could really be pushing the series forwards.
+Check it out below:

 What to expect

-At present, very few details have been shared about Armored Core 6.
+At present, few details have been shared about Armored Core 6.
 The game does have an official website already however, which does give some info on what to expect.
 First off is this description of gameplay:

 “In ARMORED CORE VI FIRES OF RUBICON, players will assemble and pilot their own mech with 3D maneuverability to move freely through three dimensional fast-paced missions.”